Samuel Swan: Biography

-After studying medicine, Swan began to practice in Bound Brook, from 1800 to 1806 and then moved to Somerville from 1806 to 1809.
+Congress

 He was elected to U.S. House of Representatives for the Seventeenth, Eighteenth, Nineteenth, Twentieth, and Twenty-first United States Congresses, serving from March 4, 1821, to March 3, 1831.

 He was an at-large representative for all but his second term, during which he represented the 2nd congressional district.
 He retired without seeking renomination.
 Although he did not formally represent a party when elected to the House, he was eventually affiliated with the Whig Party.

+Later career

 After his congressional career, he returned to practicing medicine.